-GoDaddy provides an incredible value for what it offers.
+GoDaddy pricing plans provide an incredible value for what it offers:

 A Personal membership is only $5.99 per month, and it includes all of the basic functions of the website builder.
 A Business membership is $9.99 per month while a Business Plus membership runs $14.99 per month.

 Both of these memberships provide added security for your website as well as expanded features for marketing and search engine optimization (SEO).